-Objective 8.1: The County shall pursue a thriving economy through the promotion of target industries, as defined in Florida Statutes, which are focused on national and international competitiveness, and businesses that provides diverse employment opportunities, that support a jobs and housing balance.
+Objective 8.1: The County shall pursue a thriving economy through the promotion of target industries, as defined in Florida Statutes, which are focused on national and international competitiveness.
+Additionally, the County will promote businesses that provide diverse employment opportunities that support a jobs and housing balance.